toraritte/nix-tome/draft.md

 super-linearly with each additional dependency.

 > Admonishment (NOTE):
-(Add a note or a link here to sections describing what a component is.
+> (TODO Add a note or a link here to sections describing what a component is.
 In the PhD thesis, the section is "3.1 What is a component?".
 Figure out where to put it.)
+> Add [155] Clemens Szyperski.
+Component technology—what, where, and how?
+In Proceedings of the 25th International Conference on Software Engineering (ICSE 2003), pages 684–693, May 2003.
+> ... and section 2.1 The Nix store

 ## 1.1 Software deployment